Skip to content

 Rather than brush off their questions or confusion as an annoyance or something that will resolve itself over time, listen and learn from what they’re telling you.
 Maybe it’s time to rethink your processes or product messaging.
 You might find that their experience with a different company sheds light on a dilemma your business is currently facing.
 Consider these interactions a free mini-focus group and an investment in your knowledge base.

-Listen to those with long-time experience
+2. Listen to those with long-term experience

 When a manager (or a team) is ready to move on a new idea or initiative, it can be tough to listen to those with doubts.
 Long-term employees who bring up past failures often get dismissed as out-of-touch naysayers or pessimists.